-A Jumbo Loan is a specific type of non-conforming loan.
-It is unlike a normal “Conventional Loan” due to the fact that it exceeds the maximum conforming limit of $510,400.
+A Jumbo Loan is specifically a loan that is above the “Conventional Loan” amount limit of $726,000.
 This maximum loan amount limit has been established by Fannie Mae and Freddie Mac and is subject to change over time with home price fluctuations.

 These two government-sponsored enterprises have specific requirements in place that determine if they can purchase a loan from a banker or lender.
-There are many different guideline requirements that make a loan a “conforming loan,” and the loan limit of $510,400 is merely one of the guideline requirements.
+There are many different guideline requirements that make a loan a “conforming loan,” and the loan limits are merely one of the guideline requirements.

 Does that mean a Jumbo Loan is a bad thing?
 Not at all, but lenders and mortgage bankers consider them riskier to make since it comes down to “putting all your eggs in one basket,” and there is always more risk in doing that.
 A good example would be that it is riskier to have three million dollar loans VS having ten $300,000 loans!

 Given the fact that Jumbo Loans are a bit riskier, qualifying for a Jumbo Loan is also a bit more complicated.
 Let’s list some important points to consider when looking into getting a Jumbo Loan: